Milton Keynes Council Sustainability Strategy

 - Loss of ecosystem services to humans

-This is an opportunity for every citizen to suggest policies and actions that would lead to the targets in the Sustainability Strategy.
+The 'Task and Finish' consultation was an opportunity for every citizen to suggest policies and actions that would lead to the targets in the Sustainability Strategy.
 These can be about water, reducing energy demand or any of the key aims in the Strategy:

 Please click on the headings in the left hand column for more information.